Orbital Maneuvers

 Δv=t0t1v˙dt(3.6.1)\tag{3.6.1} \Delta v = \int_{t_0}^{t_1} |\dot{v}| dt

 Orbit maneuvers are made by firing a thruster to produce a reaction force acting on the spacecraft.
-The size of this force will be
+The size of this force is

 T=vexhρ(3.6.2)\tag{3.6.2} T = v_\text{exh} \, \rho